 Ed Zier is the author of the non-fiction narrative entitled UNDAUNTED.
-Published by Koehler Books, it was awarded a “finalist” commendation in two categories for Best Book of the Year for 2021-22 by the National Indie Excellence Awards: Non-fiction and Leadership.
+Published by Koehler Books, it was awarded a “finalist” commendation in two categories for Best Book of the Year for 2022 by the National Indie Excellence Awards: Non-fiction and Leadership.
+It was also recognized as a “Distinguished Favorite” in 2022 by the NYC Big Book Awards, as well as a “finalist” in the Best Book Awards by American Book Fest.

 Ed was the chief operating officer of Baseline Financial Services on September 11, 2001.
 He recognizes how fortunate he is to be alive, although does not like the term “lucky” as it suggests that those lost were unlucky.
 “It seems disrespectful to the families to call myself lucky.”
 In 2005, Ed outlined what would become Undaunted, but he would not have the time nor the courage to write about the collective experiences of his colleagues until 2017.
 It then took him four years to write, perfect, and publish the book.
 “It was much harder than I ever expected,” Ed said of his journey.
 “Nearly every interview begot another interview as I learned more and more about that day and how my associates faced disaster.
 And, given that it was a work of non-fiction there were tons of facts that had to be triple checked.”